Safelisting with persisted queries

 Router configuration

-As soon as a graph has an associated PQL, you can configure router instances to fetch and use the PQL by following these steps:
+As soon as a graph variant has a linked PQL, you can configure router instances to fetch and use the PQL by following these steps:

 Ensure your router instances are ready to work with PQLs: